Benny Goodman was only 28 years old when he reached the pinnacle of his career, bringing his big band to Carnegie Hall in January 1938.

 This according to “Svend Asmussen: Phenomenal jazz fiddler” by Richard J. Brooks (Fiddler magazine XII/1 (Spring 2005) pp. 4–12).

 Today is Asmussen’s 100th birthday!
-Above and below, history in the making.
+Below, history in the making.

 In a 1956 interview, Billie Holiday recalled her first recording session, with Benny Goodman’s band in 1933: